 That leads to

-Men understanding their role in PVAW and changing their attitudes and behaviours accordingly.
+Men understanding their role in PVAW and changing their attitudes and behaviors accordingly.

 And results in

-Materially decreased rates on Men's violence against women.
+Materially decreased rates of Men's violence against women.

 Who you're helping

 Schools, TAFEs and universities play a pivotal role in breaking the cycle of violence by teaching young people how to recognise and challenge violence against women and build respectful relationships.
 Breaking the Silence engages the wider school community to promote and role model gender equality and create a safe, inclusive school culture to stop violence against women.

 White Ribbon Workplaces promote respectful relationships and gender equality within the workplace and demonstrate a culture of zero tolerance of violence against women.